-In addition, for trials with no DSMB oversight, the HPTN Study Monitoring Committee (SMC) will also review safety data, either in aggregate or by arm.
+For trials with no DSMB oversight, the HPTN SMC will also review safety data, either in aggregate or by arm.
 The SDMC will prepare routine study conduct and safety reports for the SMC, which will meet by conference call approximately every 6 months and will review safety data during a closed meeting.
 More frequent or ad hoc reviews of safety reports may be conducted by the SMC as needed.